 All personnel hiring, services and scope of work purchases must be pre-approved BEFORE the work has started.
-Please contact Daisy Salazar for general fund and professional development account purchases, Hiromi Agena for payroll related hiring and additional pay, Bolormaa Begzsuren for grant related purchases and Tracy Lee for Extended studies purchasing and services.
+Please contact Daisy Salazar for general fund, extended studies, and professional development account purchases and services, Hiromi Agena for payroll related hiring and additional pay, and Bolormaa Begzsuren for grant related purchases.
 If prior approval has not been obtained before the work or service begins, the University may deny reimbursement and this could become a personal expense to you.